-Bank (A) case.

-Session 4.
-Estimating and managing customer profitability.
-Wednesday, June 14 Infinity Bank (A).
-Topics Customer profitability and customer life-time value.
-Actions to manage profitability of products and customers.
-Translating reporting innovations into shareholder value.
-Using management reports to make business decisions.
-Read I will post several readings on Canvas.
 Case study Infinity Bank (A).
-Address the following questions: Prepare and turn in 1.
-Summarize Infinity Bank's competitive environment.
-What are the major issues facing the by 5pm bank?
-How has the bank performed in 1998-2003?
-June 14 2.
+Address the following questions:

+- 1. Summarize Infinity Bank's competitive environment.
+What are the major issues facing the bank?
+How has the bank performed in 1998-2003? - 2.
 What were the conclusions of the product-profitability project?
-What were the surprises?
-3. What are the potential advantages of the "supermarket" strategy?
-What are the potential disadvantages of the strategy?
-4. What are the objectives of customer-profitability analysis (at Infinity and in general)?
+What were the surprises? - 3.
+What are the potential advantages of the "supermarket" strategy?
+What are the potential disadvantages of the strategy? - 4.
+What are the objectives of customer-profitability analysis (at Infinity and in general)?
 What does it add to the product-profitability system?
 Is it important?
-How should Philippa Smith's customer-profitability pilot study be improved / extended?
-5. What were the conclusions of Philippa Smith's customer-profitability pilot study?
-What were the major sources of variation in customer profitability?
-6. Examine the customer-profitability database.
-Construct a graph to communicate the profitability of the 2,205 customers in the Weighted Sample sheet, ranked from best to worst.
-Note: you may, but do not have to answer this question in your case write-up.
-7. Given the customer-profitability analysis, does the "supermarket" strategy make sense?
-8. How should the bank use the customer-profitability information?
-What should we do about the large number of unprofitable customers?
-9. Overall, what are your recommendations for Infinity Bank's managers?
+How should Philippa Smith's customer-profitability pilot study be improved / extended? - 5.
+What were the conclusions of Philippa Smith's customer-profitability pilot study?
+What were the major sources of variation in customer profitability? - 6.
+Examine the customer-profitability database.
+Construct a graph to communicate the profitability of the 2,205 customers in the Weighted Sample sheet, ranked from best to worst. - 7.
+Given the customer-profitability analysis, does the "supermarket" strategy make sense? - 8.
+How should the bank use the customer-profitability information?
+What should we do about the large number of unprofitable customers? - 9.
+Overall, what are your recommendations for Infinity Bank's managers?

 NOTE: See the course web site for Excel spreadsheet with case data.

-We will spend our time in class focusing on customer-profitability analysis and the Infinity
+We will spend our time in class focusing on customer-profitability analysis and the Infinity Bank (A) case.